ProteinDesignLab/protein-design-tutorials/remodel/de_novo_design/de_novo_design.md

 # De novo design with RosettaRemodel
 Created Dec 2018 by Alex Chu.
-Last updated 190510 AEC

 This is a step by step tutorial to de novo protein design with fragment sampling in RosettaRemodel.
 You should get to experience many of the main functionalities of Remodel in the course of this tutorial:
 - backbone design